abilandz/PH8124/Lecture_3/Lecture_3.md

 ```bash
 echo $PWD
 ```
 Both versions return the same answer in all cases of practical interest.
-However, and as a general rule of thumb, it's always more efficient to get information directly from a variable, than to retrieve the same information by executing the command via the so-called _command substitution operator_ (more on this later).
+However, and as a general rule of thumb, it's always much more efficient to get information directly from environment variable like **PWD**, than to retrieve and store in variable the same information by executing the command, via the so-called _command substitution operator_ (more on this later).

 The most important directories in the **Linux** file system structure are:

-* ```/bin``` : essential binaries needed for normal system functioning at any run level
+* ```/bin``` : essential binaries needed for system functioning at any run level
 * ```/usr/bin``` : binaries used by all locally logged in users
-* ```/usr/sbin``` : binaries which can be used only with superuser (root) privileges
+* ```/usr/sbin``` : binaries used only with superuser (root) privileges
 * ```/dev``` : location of special or device files
 * ```/etc ``` : system-wide configuration files
 * ```/home``` : holds user-specific accounts, personal area for each user
 * ```/proc``` : kernel and process information
 * ```/tmp``` : temporary files

-For instance, we have already used **Linux** commands **date** and **touch**.
-But to which physical executables, stored somewhere in the file system, these two commands correspond to?
-You can figure that out by using command **which**.
-For instance:
+We have already used **Linux** commands **date** and **touch**.
+But to which physical executables (binaries), stored somewhere in the file system, these two commands correspond to?
+You can figure that out by using the command **which**:
 ```bash
 which date
 /bin/date